 This was first published in Salon and an edited version with hyperlinks can be read on their website here.
-EDIT: This was later ripped off by a writer calling herself Jade Small.
-Just pointing out I wrote it first.

 With virtually no police, crime, or unemployment, the Spanish town of Marinaleda has gained celebrity status in Europe.
 Can we learn something from this democratic ´utopia´, and the maverick mayor who advocates shoplifting?